emqx/emqx/docs/source/config.rst

 TCP Listeners
 -------------

-Congfigure the TCP listener for MQTT, MQTT(SSL) and HTTP Protocols.
+Congfigure the TCP listeners for MQTT, MQTT(SSL) and HTTP Protocols.

 The most important parameter is 'max_clients' - max concurrent clients allowed.